jmorey88/RecipeThyme/README.md

 ### Recipe Management

 #### CRUD Operations:
-RecipeThyme enables users to fully manage their culinary creations through comprehensive CRUD (Create, Read, Update, Delete) operations.
-This functionality is central to the user experience, allowing for the seamless addition of new recipes, and making adjustments to existing recipes as tastes and techniques evolve.
-Each recipe supports detailed inputs including title, ingredients, instructions, and images, which can be meticulously managed to reflect precise culinary artistry.
+RecipeThyme allows users to manage their recipes with full CRUD (Create, Read, Update, Delete) functionality.
+This feature enables easy addition, adjustment, and removal of recipes.
+Each recipe includes details like title, ingredients, instructions, and images for accurate culinary representation.

 ![RecipeThyme Screenshot](https://recipe-thyme-content.s3.us-west-1.amazonaws.com/screenShots/recipeCreatePage.png)
 *RecipeThyme Create Form*

 #### Image Upload:
-Handling image uploads efficiently and securely is crucial for RecipeThyme.
-The application ensures that all uploaded images meet specific criteria for size and type before they are stored on AWS S3, which provides robust and scalable storage.
-This setup ensures that images are not larger than 5MB to optimize storage and loading speeds, and only JPEG and PNG formats are accepted to maintain consistency and reliability in image displays.
+Efficient and secure image uploads are crucial for RecipeThyme.
+The app ensures all images meet size and type criteria before storing them on AWS S3.
+Images must be under 5MB and in JPEG or PNG format for optimal storage and display.

 ![RecipeThyme Screenshot](https://recipe-thyme-content.s3.us-west-1.amazonaws.com/screenShots/recipeDetailPage.png)
 *RecipeThyme Recipe detail page with image upload*